-American Airlines pilots oppose Congressional extension for Boeing, demand upgrade
+American Airlines pilots oppose congressional extension for Boeing, demand upgrade

 Whether Boeing would really take such a drastic step is uncertain.
 Boeing has this year announced multiple orders for the MAX 10 from airline customers.
 WestJet of Canada ordered 42 last week.

-The families of the victims of the two 737 MAX crashes also strongly oppose giving Boeing more time and want the crew alerting systems upgraded.
+The families of the victims of the two 737 MAX crashes also strongly oppose giving Boeing more time and want the crew-alerting systems upgraded.
 A July letter to Congress signed by 800 family members and friends of the crash victims accused Calhoun of “resorting to bullying Congress.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.